Reviewed by Rena Novotny

 Certain government agencies already provide disaster assistance coverage, and federal laws impose strict liability upon certain types of high-risk activity that could cause losses.
 For example: in the event of a nuclear incident, the Federal Nuclear Liability Act forces the nuclear facility operator to pay for the losses suffered by private citizens.
 This means that nuclear incident losses will already likely be paid for, so there is no need for private citizens to carry extra coverage of their own; most home insurance policies in Canada exclude nuclear incident damage accordingly.

 Some extremely unlikely causes of loss would be so significant that an insurance company would not have enough money in order to cover all resulting damages.
 This means that losses of catastrophic nature are often uninsurable, and therefore excluded from policies: for example, coastal flooding, tsunamis, landslides, war and terrorism are excluded by most home insurance policies in Canada.
-Some catastrophes, like earthquake and inland flooding, are insurable by special request; even better, Square One automatically provides earthquake and inland flood coverage to 94% of customers as part of their policy’s fundamental protection.
+Some catastrophes, like earthquake and inland flooding, are insurable by special request; even better, Square One automatically provides inland flood coverage to 94% of customers as part of their policy’s fundamental protection.

 While most customers are concerned with exclusions that affect their physical property, it’s important to note that exclusions also apply to their Personal Liability and Premises Liability coverage.
 These are the sections of the policy that pay for bodily injury and property damage suffered by other people as a result of customers’ actions.
 Home insurance policies only intend to protect customers from ordinary Liability exposures, like inadvertently failing to clear ice from a driveway, or accidentally breaking the neighbour’s window with a ball.
 Losses arising out of the operation of motor vehicles, aircraft and most watercraft are excluded, because coverage for those losses can and should be purchased under policies specifically designed for those vehicles.